esaruoho/paketti-manual/README.md

 Take a look at the open tickets on GitHub at [this link](http://github.com/esaruoho/paketti/issues).
 I have also filtered through the 7361 Renoise Forum posts in the subforum `Ideas and Suggestions` ( From 2002 to 2024 ), and have picked over a thousand of them for being scripted.

-I'm also constantly and consistently doing 1-on-1 calls with people to find out what hinders their workflow, what would boost their quality-of-life (QoL) using Renoise, and what they wish Renoise had - based on what other trackers have.
+I'm also constantly and consistently doing 1-on-1 calls with people to find out what hinders their workflow, what would boost their quality-of-life (QoL) using Renoise, and what they wish Renoise had - based on what other trackers have, or their own experiences with using trackers.

 Whenever there's a new API version, I snoop through all the functions to see if I can reopen old closed tickets (**BlockedByAPI** label which I use on my GitHub - [check here](https://github.com/esaruoho/paketti/issues?q=is%3Aissue_label%3AblockedByAPI)) and re-do them.